 The first thing to look for is European Roulette.
 It provides the best chances over American Roulette.
-European Roulette only has a single green “0” while American versions has green “0” and “00”.
-This stilts the odds further in favor of the house.
+European Roulette only has a single green “0” while American versions have green “0” and “00”.
+This stilts the odds further in favour of the house.
 While the odds may only be slightly different, it becomes significant when bets are stretched out over a long period of time.

-Outside bets are the color bets (red and black), Even/Odd, High/Low.
+Outside bets are the colour bets (red and black), Even/Odd, High/Low.
 These all have a payout of 1:1 and have winning odds of approximately 47%.